 ophthalmologist or an optometrist for a dilated eye exam (ophthalmoscopy).
 Some doctors may recommend less

-frequent eye exams if you have no signs of
+frequent eye exams (for example, every 2 years) if you have no signs of

 Whether retinopathy (damage to back of the eye)